Agenda

 Industry driven substitution of hazardous and/or restricted raw materials by dispersion-based alternatives

-- Substitution of isocyanate/solvent-based adhesive for flexible packaging in food contact by a water-based adhesive
+- Substitution of isocyanate/solvent-based adhesive in food contact flexible packaging with a water-based adhesive

 - Substitution of melamine resins for decorative paper